 Technical skills.
 Line installers use sophisticated diagnostic equipment on circuit breakers, switches, and transformers.
 They must be familiar with electrical systems and the appropriate tools needed to fix and maintain them.

 Troubleshooting skills.
-Line installers and repairers must be able to diagnose problems in increasingly complex electrical systems and telecommunication lines.
+Line installers and repairers must diagnose problems in increasingly complex electrical systems and telecommunication lines.

-The median annual wage for electrical power-line installers and repairers was $66,450 in May 2015.
+The median annual wage for electrical power-line installers and repairers is $78,310.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $36,000, and the highest 10 percent earned more than $95,990.
+The lowest 10 percent earned less than $46,200, and the highest 10 percent earned more than $107,110.

-In May 2015, the median annual wages for line installers and repairers in the top industries in which they worked were as follows:
+The median annual wages for electrical power-line installers and repairers in the top industries in which they work are as follows:

 Although most work full time during regular business hours, some line installers and repairers may work evenings and weekends.
 In emergencies or after storms and other natural disasters, they may have to work long hours for several days in a row.

-Employment of line installers and repairers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
-Employment growth will vary by specialty.
+Overall employment of line installers and repairers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

-Employment of electrical power-line installers and repairers is projected to grow 11 percent from 2014 to 2024, faster than the average for all occupations.
-Employment growth will be largely due to the growing population and expansion of cities.
-With each new housing development or office park, new electric power lines are installed and will require maintenance.
-In addition, the interstate power grid will continue to grow in complexity to ensure reliability.
+Employment of electrical power-line installers and repairers is expected to grow, largely due to increasing electrical grid needs.
+With each new housing development or business complex, new electric power lines are installed and will require maintenance.
+In addition, the interstate power grid will continue to become more complex to ensure reliability.